n-crespo/nvim-config/README.md

 My favorite things about this configuration are (in no particular order):

 * the 90% of [LazyVim](https://www.lazyvim.org) that I don't have disabled
+* every single one of the things in `./lua/config/keymaps.lua`
 * the <25 ms startup time (more like 60ms in regular Windows) (more like 30ms now that I've committed to having 69 plugins)
   * see the last 2 auto commands in [here](./lua/config/autocmds.lua) if you use WSL
 * these plugins: